WHY DUMBBELL TRICEP KICKBACKS ARE NOT A GOOD TRICEP EXERCISE

 The majority of your gains will come automatically as a result of your heavy pressing movements for your chest and shoulders, and you can then squeeze out an additional 10-20% of growth by including a basic tricep isolation exercise or two.

 There are a virtually endless number of different variations you could choose from, and in most cases, the difference in effectiveness will be fairly marginal.

-My standard suggestion for most people is to go with a basic tricep pressdown using a rope or straight bar attachment, along with an overhead extension performed one arm at a time with dumbbells.
+My standard suggestion for most people is to go with a basic tricep pushdown using a rope or straight bar attachment, along with an overhead extension performed one arm at a time with dumbbells to work the triceps long head.
 However, this is just one way to go about it.

 There is one particular tricep extension movement that I definitely don’t recommend including however, and that is the dumbbell tricep kickback.